mosclofri/cucumber-ui-automation-test/README.md

     alertDialogsPage.getHelper().initElementsWithFieldDecorator(AlertDialogsPage.class);

- If you want override implicit wait time for elements that located with findElement() you can do
+ If you want to override implicit wait time for elements that located with findElement() you can do

     alertDialogsPage.getHelper().setDriverWaitTime(10);